yegor256/blog/_posts/2023/jan/2023-01-19-layout-of-tests.md

 some of them are not green.

 I keep `ITCase` files together with `Test` files only when they are integration tests for specific live classes.
-Very often, they are not --- that's why they are integration tests.
+Very often, they are not---that's why they are integration tests.
 They may integrate and test a number of classes together.
 In this case, I put them in a separate package and gave them arbitrary names that don't match with the names of live classes: